laszlocph/website/index.md

 ## What am I up to these days?
-* 24th Nov - Presented in Malmo on the Javaform [Docker for everyone](https://www.meetup.com/Javaforum-Malmo/events/234911104/){:target="_blank"} on Javaforum.
+* 24th Nov - Presented in Malmo on the Javaform meetup: [Docker for everyone](https://www.meetup.com/Javaforum-Malmo/events/234911104/){:target="_blank"}.
 It went well, although this time the material was a bit too much and I rushed through many of the concepts.
 Still I think people got a great deal of things to check further on the internet.
 Good crowd.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/laszlocph">@laszlocph</a> preaparing for his <a href="https://twitter.com/hashtag/Docker?src=hash">#Docker</a> talk at <a href="https://twitter.com/hashtag/javaforum?src=hash">#javaforum</a> <a href="https://t.co/7VuzH87asB">pic.twitter.com/7VuzH87asB</a></p>&mdash; Javaforum Malmö (@javaforum) <a href="https://twitter.com/javaforum/status/801824355277795328">November 24, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>